Career counseling: Name

+In US government offices (One Stop Career Centers), employment counselors generally focus on the acquisition of work, actually getting a job, which is the desired result of the career development, training and education process.
+They may also work for community based organizations, or for profit and non profit businesses that are engaged in helping people find jobs.
+Salary and Working Conditions are quite diverse.
+Employment Counseling has its historical roots with the US Department of Labor.

+Career development professionals may work in a variety of settings but usually work in offices where they can conduct private interviews with clients and in classrooms or boardrooms where they conduct group sessions.
+Depending on the organization, their hours of work may include some evening and weekend work.

 Benefits and challenges

 Benefits

 Empirical research attests the effectiveness of career counseling.
 Professional career counselors can support people with career-related challenges.
 Through their expertise in career development and labor markets, they can put a person's qualifications, experience, strengths and weakness in a broad perspective while also considering their desired salary, personal hobbies and interests, location, job market and educational possibilities.
 Through their counseling and teaching abilities, career counselors can additionally support people in gaining a better understanding of what really matters for them personally, how they can plan their careers autonomously, or help them in making tough decisions and getting through times of crisis.
 Finally, career counselors are often capable of supporting their clients in finding suitable placements/ jobs, in working out conflicts with their employers, or finding the support of other helpful services.
 It is due to these various benefits of career counseling that policy makers in many countries publicly fund guidance services.
 For example, the European Union understands career guidance and counseling as an instrument to effectively combat social exclusion and increase citizens' employability.

+Career counselors assist job seekers in developing structured job search plans designed to meet the demands of modern labor markets.
+Research indicates that clients who follow such plans submit more applications, receive more job offers, and achieve higher employment rates than those without them.
+Tailored job search advice has also been shown to increase interview rates, particularly for individuals experiencing long-term unemployment.
+Furthermore, participation in structured job search programs makes job seekers more than 2.5 times as likely to secure employment compared to those who do not participate.
+Career counselors can therefore apply these evidence-based approaches to improve job seekers’ motivation, broaden access to employment, and address disparities faced by diverse populations.